 This Chapter uses neoclassical economics to analyze several theoretical and policy issues.
 For example, it considers the efficiency wage theory that unions can raise productivity to offset above-market pay.
 Efficiency wages work when employees respond to a reward, as in above market pay, with greater loyalty.
 Yet union workers are more likely to be loyal to their labor unions than the firm that the union claims resisted the higher pay.
 The efficiency wage model works better in the nonunion model, the context in which it was first developed.
 While unions may be preferred on normative grounds, the highly competitive political economy of the United States makes it difficult for unions to succeed.

 Wachter, Michael L., "Neoclassical Labor Economics: Its Implications for Labor and Employment Law" (2012).
-Faculty Scholarship.
+Faculty Scholarship at Penn Law.
 546.

 Economic Policy Commons, Economic Theory Commons, Labor and Employment Law Commons, Labor Economics Commons, Law and Economics Commons, Policy Design, Analysis, and Evaluation Commons, Political Economy Commons